isomerpages/moe-bendemeersec/_cca/Clubs and Societies/Infocomm Club.md

 During Infocomm sessions, our students attend AV training and a variety of programming courses.
 They are in charge of setting up the AV system for daily morning assembly as well as a host of other important school events.

 ![Checking event programme](/images/Cca/cca-infocomm-01.jpg)
 Checking event programme

-![Sound and lighting crew](/images/Cca/cca-infocomm-02.jpg)
+![Sound and lighting crew](/images/Cca/cca-infocomm-02.jpg) Sound and lighting crew

-![Sound and lighting crew](/images/Cca/cca-infocomm-03.jpg)
+![Sound and lighting crew](/images/Cca/cca-infocomm-03.jpg) Sound and Lighting crew

 <p style="text-align:justify">This year, our Secondary One students took part in the Drones Odyssey Challenge, a culmination of weeks of intense practice in programming drones.
 Two of our teams clinched the first and second place in the B1 Category. </p>